Sports betting: Position of the National Collegiate Athletic Association

-This ban covers all competitions, whether intercollegiate, amateur, or professional, as well as team practices, in any sport in which the NCAA conducts a championship, plus Division I FBS football (whose championships have never been operated by the NCAA) and all sports within the scope of the NCAA Emerging Sports for Women program.
-The only exception is traditional wagers between institutions, most commonly associated with rivalries or bowl games; according to the NCAA, "items wagered must be representative of the involved institutions or the states in which they are located."
+This ban covered all competitions, whether intercollegiate, amateur, or professional, as well as team practices, in any sport in which the NCAA conducts a championship, plus Division I FBS football (whose championships have never been operated by the NCAA) and all sports within the scope of the NCAA Emerging Sports for Women program.
+The only exception is traditional wagers between institutions, most commonly associated with rivalries or bowl games; according to the NCAA, "items wagered must be representative of the involved institutions or the states in which they are located".

-The NCAA maintains that "Sports wagering has the potential to undermine the integrity of sports contests and jeopardizes the well-being of student-athletes and the intercollegiate athletics community.
+The NCAA maintained that "Sports wagering has the potential to undermine the integrity of sports contests and jeopardizes the well-being of student-athletes and the intercollegiate athletics community.
 It also demeans the competition and competitors alike by spreading a message that is contrary to the purpose and meaning of 'sport.'"

+More recently, the NCAA changed its position regarding betting on professional sports.
+First, in 2023, Division I adopted new guidelines for reinstatement of student-athletes sanctioned for sports betting.
+Student-athletes in that division no longer faced permanent loss of eligibility for betting on professional sports; penalties varied by the cumulative amounts bet, with the maximum sanction being loss of 50% of a season of eligibility.
+In June 2025, the NCAA Division I Council introduced a proposal to eliminate the organization's ban on betting on professional sports for both student-athletes and institutional staff.
+The ban on betting on professional sports was fully lifted in October 2025, initially effective November 1, after approval by all three NCAA divisions—first Division I on October 8, followed by Divisions II and III on October 22.
+However, the Division I Board of Directors amended the effective date to November 22.
+According to the NCAA, "the Division I legislative process allows a rule change to be rescinded within 30 days of becoming final if two thirds of the division's members submit an electronic request supporting rescission."
+The 30-day window expires on November 21.
+The delay also affects the effective date for Divisions II and III.
+Coincidentally, the initial legislation had passed shortly before the announcement of the federal prosecution of several NBA figures for illegal gambling, including on basketball.
+This legislation is not retroactive, and all sanctions related to college sports betting remain in place.

 Positions of other sports leagues and governing bodies

 English football

 The Football Association, the governing body for association football in England, has imposed football betting bans on all individuals involved in the sport—players, managers, match officials, and club staff.
 The scope of these bans varies based on level of the English football pyramid.

 The following individuals are banned from betting on any football-related matter worldwide, or providing inside information to any individual who can reasonably be assumed to use said information for betting purposes: